-As at September 30, 2017, the Company had cash of \$32,277,486 (June 30, 2017: \$24,985,035).
-The increase in cash compared to the year ended June 30, 2017 was primarily due to the receipt of cash proceeds from the second tranche of the Greenstone Financing, the equipment finance lease facility and the third tranche of the Facility.
+As at December 31, 2017, the Company had cash of \$22,198,333 (June 30, 2017: \$24,985,035).
+The decrease in cash compared to the year ended June 30, 2017 was primarily due to cash used for equipment purchases, detailed engineering, permitting and development of the Moss Mine, offset by the receipt of cash proceeds from the various financings.

-Cash provided by financing activities during the three months ended September 30, 2017 was \$24,463,589 (2016: \$6,544,025) and primarily consisted of cash received from the non-brokered private placements, the third tranche of the Facility and the equipment finance lease facility.
+Cash provided by financing activities during the six months ended December 31, 2017 was \$33,287,348 (2016: \$13,872,386) and primarily consisted of cash received from long term debt, non-brokered private placements and the finance lease facility, offset by payments for interest, non-current deposits, and repayment of long term debt and finance lease facility.

-Cash used in investing activities during the three months ended September 30, 2017 totalled \$14,892,483 (2016: \$869,917) and consisted primarily cash used for expenditures for property, plant and equipment related to equipment purchases, detailed engineering, permitting and the construction of the Moss Mine.
+Cash used in investing activities during the six months ended December 31, 2017 totalled \$33,541,186 (2016: \$2,258,073) and primarily consisted of cash used for expenditures for mining interests and property, plant and equipment and related to equipment purchases, detailed engineering, permitting and the construction of the Moss Mine.

-During the three months ended September 30, 2017, working capital decreased by \$1,803,137 to \$19,018,635 from \$20,821,772.
-The working capital decrease was attributable primarily to an increase in payables and the current portion of long-term debt that is due within a year.
+During the six months ended December 31, 2017, working capital decreased by \$20,917,473 to a deficit of \$95,701.
+The decrease in working capital was attributable to an increase in payables, due to the construction of the Moss Mine, and an increase in the current portion of long-term debt and finance lease.

-The Company's ongoing liquidity needs will be funded from current cash, remaining availability of current debt facilities and further financings as required to meet its short-term growth objectives, including the completion of construction and commission of the Moss Mine.
-The Company's ability to secure additional financing is in part dependent on overall market conditions, the price of gold and other factors outside the Company's control and there is no guarantee the Company will be able to secure any or all required financing in the future.
+The Company's ongoing liquidity needs will be funded from current cash, remaining availability of current debt facilities and further financings, if needed, to meet its short-term growth objectives, including the completion of construction and commissioning of the Moss Mine.

-7. Subsequent Events
+8. Subsequent Events

-In addition to subsequent events disclosed in other parts of this MD&A, subsequent to September 30, 2017:
+In addition to subsequent events disclosed elsewhere in this MD&A, subsequent to December 31, 2017: